getsentry/sentry-release-registry/README.md

 ### Order of actions

-1. Create a PR against this repository and have it merged.
+1. update `.craft.yml` config to publish new package to your registry and GH
+2. cut the release
+3. update craft config to publish to release registry
+4. PR to this repository to manually add published new package.
 See steps below.
-2. Perform the release of the SDK (see section below for pre-releases).
-3. Add the new package(s) to the `.craft.yml` in the SDK repository.

 ### Pre-releases

 If you plan to perform a pre-release (e.g. `alpha`, `beta`, `rc` or similar) you do not need the entries explained below.
-So the usual order is to first release the `alpha` or similar, then merge the PR here to add the SDK / module and then perform the GA release.

 ### Steps